-Green Drinks was recently relaunched under the umbrella of Environment Centre Hawke's Bay.
+Green Drinks was relaunched under the umbrella of Environment Centre Hawke's Bay.
 It is a grass roots, community event that is:

 - An opportunity to come together (bi monthly) with like-minded locals to talk about sustainability and the environment.

 - An opportunity to visit various local places, business premises etc. that have a great sustainability story.